 - North Carolina Super Lawyers.

 Honors and Awards

-Recognized in The Best Lawyers in America© in the fields of Technology Law, 2017 – Present
+Recognized in The Best Lawyers in America (BL Rankings), Technology Law, 2017 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.